dothezz/freefilesync-source/Readme.txt

 	- Status information and error reporting
 	- Sort file-lists by name, size or date.
 	- Display statistical data: total filesizes, amount of bytes that will be transfered with the current settings.
-11. Easy configurable commandline mode for automated synchronization.
 12. Support for filesizes > 4 GB.
 13. Option to move files to Recycle Bin instead of deleting/overwriting them.
 14. Automatically ignore directories "\RECYCLER" and "\System Volume Information" when comparing and sync'ing.
 (Windows only)
-15. Localized English, German, French, Dutch and Japanese versions available.
+15. Localized English, German, French, Dutch, Japanese  and Chinese versions available.
 16. Delete before copy: Avoid disc space shortages with large sync-operations.
 17. Based on wxWidgets framework => Portable to many operating systems.
 18. Filter functionality to include/exclude files from synchronization (without re-compare!).